Klimentina2709/Templates/README.md

 1. **[Company_Landing_Page](https://github.com/klimentina2709/Templates/tree/Company_Landing_Page)**

-   - A simple landing page for a company, built using HTML and CSS.
+   - A simple landing page for a company, built using HTML and TailwindCSS.
 This template focuses on creating a professional layout with a clean design.

 2. **[Bakery_Page](https://github.com/klimentina2709/Templates/tree/Bakery_Page)**